Skip to main content

 How Can Early Oral Language Screening Close the Achievement Gap?

-Early Screening Closes the Language Gap and Prevent Long-Term Academic Struggles
+Early Screening Closes the Language Gap and Prevents Long-Term Academic Struggles

-Research shows that early language difficulties are strongly linked to later struggles in literacy, numeracy, and social development (Hulme et al., 2024).
+Research shows that early language difficulties are strongly linked to later struggles in literacy, numeracy, and social development .
 Identifying these challenges early is crucial in preventing long-term academic and behavioral issues.
-Children with undiagnosed language challenges may experience significant disadvantages in academic achievement and social well-being without intervention.
+Without intervention, children with undiagnosed language challenges may face significant disadvantages in academic achievement and social well-being.

 Woman with child, learning oral language.